sunkaiiii/heritage-online-android/README_EN.md

 10. Added the heritage project page.

-11.Refactored the code in network request
+11. Refactored the code in network request

-12.Deleted all unnecessary code
+12. Deleted all unnecessary code

 #### v3.4 <br>